 In nature, we find patterns, designs and structures from the most minuscule particles, to expressions of life discernible by human eyes, to the greater cosmos.
 These inevitably follow geometrical archetypes, which reveal to us the nature of each form and its vibrational resonances.
 They are also symbolic of the underlying metaphysical principle of the inseparable relationship of the part to the whole.
 It is this principle of oneness underlying all geometry that permeates the architecture of all form in its myriad diversity.
 This principle of interconnection, inseparability and union provides us with a continuous reminder of our relationship to the whole, a blueprint for the mind to the sacred foundation of all things created.
 Continue reading

 by D.J.
 Jordan

-When does an embryo get a soul and become a human being in the womb of the mother[?]
-Abortionists say, it happens at the time of birth, and therefore it means that their legally sanctied stoppage of life is justified , for they say it is not yet a real human being, just a mass of flesh.
+When does an embryo get a soul and become a human being in the womb of the mother?
+Abortionists say, it happens at the time of birth, and therefore it means that their legally sanctioned stoppage of life is justified, for they say it is not yet a real human being, just a mass of flesh.
 But I and many, many others would say differently.
-But because there are no exact scriptures on it, but only hints about the when the Lord gives an embryo a soul, allow me to present my basis from a scientific point of view.
+There are no exact scriptures on it, [so] allow me to present my basis from a scientific point of view.

-For others, suggest hat embryo’s get souls at 4 months, but 4 months is just when the embryo has completely differentiated biologically into tiny but complete systems.
+For others suggest that embryo’s get souls at 4 months, but 4 months is just when the embryo has completely differentiated biologically into tiny but complete systems.
 It is complete but totally [dependent] on the mother for nourishment and protection.
 And then there are others that contend that this so-called completion period is accomplished even earlier, making the time frame for when an embryo gets a soul even more complicated and debateable in [their] eyes.
-But no where have I read biologically or Continue reading
+But no where have I read biologically or spiritually that something happens at four months, or at three months.
+Continue reading